happyhere-TN/termux_xashDS-new-engine-/README.md

 **-to** edite server.cfg file tipe: `edite-server`

-**-to** launch server manual (./xash -game..) first tipe: `start-server` and the xashds path files in: `cd /usr/games/xash` give Permission to xashDS: `chmod +x *` and launching ..
+**-to** launch any gamemod server hl/cs/bhl/tfc.. u can do that manual first tipe: `start-server` and the xashds path files in: `cd /usr/games/xash` give Permission to xashDS: `chmod +x *` and launching ..
+tipe: ./xash -game <gamemod>...

+# // offline or online public server

+**-online**
+if u have router just open port set  udp/27015/ip/ and save and open ur server plz dont tipe public 1 to server not crash after that u find ur server in public servers. if u have mobile data open mobile data and download any forwording port apk and open it set udp/27015/ip/ and save and open ur server plz dont tipe public 1 to server not crash after that u find ur server in public servers.

+**-offline**
-After runing ur server u can find it on LAN servers list
+just open mobile data (without internet is working fine) and open ur server  After runing ur server u can find it on LAN servers list

 have fun !